 Project Size and Duration | Outsourcing | Outstaffing |

 Small and Short-Term Projects | This model is ideal for such projects.
-You don’t spend on team management but only pay for the completed work. | This model is not cost-effective for such projects.
+You don’t spend on team management, but only pay for the completed work. | This model is not cost-effective for such projects.
 Personnel selection and training costs may outweigh the work volume. |

 Large and Long-Term Projects | This model can also be suitable for these projects.
 The key is to clearly define responsibilities and the quality control mechanism. | An effective model for these projects.
 You can establish long-term relationships with hired staff and maintain full control over the process. |